Tetram100/WebMail/README.md

 How to use
 -----------------------
 Just write your server IP on the browser and you will access to the web page.
-Everything is ovious from here.
+Everything is obvious from here.